 A look at the problem of waiting in all day for an engineer

-Most competitive repair companies and local engineers are very good at giving time-slot appointments these days and trying to work around our needs.
-But some are not, and especially if your appliance is under a guarantee, or covered by a breakdown insurance (where you are in effect a captive customer), you may be asked to wait in all day for an engineer.
-An all-day call can mean you have to be available from 8am to 6pm, which is extremely inconvenient for many people.
-Hopefully there may be an AM (8am to 1pm) or PM (12pm to 6pm) slot available, but these are often limited and you may not get one.
+Most competitive repair companies and local engineers are very good at giving time-slot appointments these days.
+They try to work around our needs.
+But some are not.
+If your appliance is under a guarantee, or covered by a breakdown insurance (where you are in effect a captive customer), you may be asked to wait in all day for an engineer.
+An all-day slot can mean you have to be available from 8am to 6pm.
+This might be extremely inconvenient for many people.
+Hopefully there may be an AM (8am to 1pm) or PM (12pm to 6pm) slot available.
+Sometimes these slots are limited and you may not get one.

-This is very common, and is usually even written in the instruction book.
-I prefer to view it as more of a threat that’s unlikely to be carried out or is unenforceable, but it’s definitely possible an engineer will try to charge, particularly if they get commission on money collected.
+This is a very common threat when booking a call under guarantee.
+It’s usually even written in the instruction book.
+I view it as more of a threat that’s unlikely to be carried out or is unenforceable.
+It’s definitely possible an engineer will try to charge though, particularly if they get commission on money collected.
 The main idea is to discourage people from calling out an engineer unnecessarily, which does happen a lot.